Scifabric/pybossa-apps/readme.md

 ## Setup with Authentication

-If you want to use PyBossa Apps with authentication you need to deploy it on a sub-domain of your PyBossa instance.
+If you want to use PyBossa Apps with user authentication you need to deploy it on a sub-domain of your PyBossa instance.
 To make the PyBossa session cookies accessible from subdomains you need to add the following to the ``settings_local.py`` of **your PyBossa instance** (and not PyBossa Apps).
 Replace example.com with your domain and don't forget the leading dot.

 ```Python
 # allow subdomains to access the auth cookie